 You know the saying – it is easier said than done?
 Hard disk recovery definitely falls into this category and all we can say is, it is much much much easier said than done, even for the professionals like us.

 1. You need a (very very very) Clean Room

 We are not talking about a room that is just neat, tidy and sparkly clean.
-We are talking about a super duper clean environment whereby the amount of dust particles is reduced to a minimum (i.e. fewer than 100 particle larger than 0.5 microns in each cubic foot of air space), and other factors taken in account too such as the temperature and humidity are all being monitored and controlled strictly.
+We are talking about a super duper clean environment whereby the amount of dust particles is reduced to a minimum (i.e. fewer than 100 particles larger than 0.5 microns in each cubic foot of air space), and other factors are taken into account too such as the temperature and humidity are all being monitored and controlled strictly.

 2. Delicate processes involved

 If the components alone are delicate, that only means the processes involved in recovering the data from these components are even more delicate, right?

 So you can imagine our horror when we hear some of these “home remedies” about freezing your hard disk when it is making the clicking sounds (something about freeing the spindle so it can spin.
 Like seriously?) or giving it a knock on the table so that it can start spinning again…??
 Ermmm.